gbrrestoration/rrap-mds-knowledge-hub/information-system/getting-started-is/linking-identity.md

 {% include warning.html content="You can only link a single Person to your user account.
 This action cannot be reverted.
 Please double check you have selected the correct Person before linking.
 If you make a mistake and need to change your linked identity, please contact us." %}

 Once you are confident you have selected the correct Person, you can click the "Assign to me" button.
-The page will take a few moments and refresh it yourself, showing you this message indicating a successfully linked identity.
+The page will take a few moments and refresh itself, showing you this message indicating a successfully linked identity.

 |                                Successfully Linked                                 |
 | :--------------------------------------------------------------------------------: |